the-wr/real-estate-monitor/README.md

 1. Create requests.txt in Downloader\bin\Debug
 1. Goto [that website], make a search, copy the URL of the first page of results into requests.txt.
 Should look like this: https://www.thatwebsitename.de/Suche/S-T/Wohnung-Kauf/Umkreissuche/Berlin_2dMitte_20_28Mitte_29/10115/226453/2513307/Invalidenstra_dfe/-/20/2,00-/-/EURO--300000,00?enteredFrom=one_step_search
 (optional: several requests supported, separated by newline)
-1. Run GUI, hit Update, wait it it downloads stuff, enjoy!
+1. Run GUI, hit Update, wait til it downloads stuff, enjoy!